khjxiaogu/DefaultQQEmoticon/README.md

 # DefaultQQEmoticon
 Just a newest qq emoticon mirror.
-Sorted as emoticon code order.
+Sorted and renamed in emoticon code order.
 Some emoticons are not included.
-All Resources are downloaded from web and classify by me
+All Resources are downloaded from web.